justinchoi001/liferay-learn-0/commerce/user-guide/catalog/creating-and-managing-products/product-information/product-images/README.md

 2. Click on a product (in this example, _Hoses_).
 (If you had used Minium to create your store and sample data, this product was added by the Minium accelerator).
 3. Click the _Images_ sub-tab.
 4. Click the (+) button to add a Product Image.
-5. Drag and Drop or click _Select File_ to insert an image.
+5. Drag and drop or click _Select File_ to insert an image.
 6. Click on the existing image.
 7. Select _6_ under the _Package Quantity_ Options.